Jason Donovan: 2010–2013: Soundtrack of the 80s, Strictly Come Dancing and Sign of Your Love

 In March 2012, Donovan released a new album of covers, Sign Of Your Love, which peaked at number 36 in the UK Albums Chart.
 In May 2012, Donovan was interviewed by Piers Morgan on the ITV series Piers Morgan's Life Stories, in which he talked openly about his career, his past, his former relationship with Kylie Minogue, and his battle with drugs.
-During the interview, Donovan also admitted that he'd undergone hair transplantation to counteract his thinning hair.
+During the interview, Donovan also said that he had undergone hair transplantation to counteract his thinning hair.
 In summer 2012, he appeared as a judge on ITV's talent search show Superstar.
 In late 2012, Donovan again toured the UK and Europe in a new version of Jeff Wayne's War of the Worlds, this time playing Parson Nathaniel.

 In 2013, Donovan reprised his role as Tick/Mitzi in the UK national touring production of Priscilla, Queen of the Desert.
 On 5 May 2013, Donovan was heard narrating Pick TV's budget version of Rude Tube, entitled Video Surf.
-Donovan revealed in January 2015 that he was invited to return to Neighbours for the show's 30th anniversary celebrations, but he declined the offer, adding "it's just not something I want to do".
+Donovan said in January 2015 that he was invited to return to Neighbours for the show's 30th anniversary celebrations, but he declined the offer, adding "it's just not something I want to do".
 However, he agreed to take part in the documentary special Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

-2015-2019: Radio, Tours and Joseph return
+2015–2019: Radio, Tours and Joseph return

 Since 2015, Donovan has presented Jason Donovan's 80s Rewind (known as All 80s from 2015 to 2017) on Heart Radio, which airs on Sunday evenings from 7 pm until 10 pm.

 In 2016, Donovan toured the UK with his Ten Good Reasons and Greatest Hits Tour.

 In 2017, Heart 80s Radio was launched and he began presenting Sunday Mornings from 9 am to 12 noon in addition to his 80s Rewind Sunday Evening Show on Heart.
 In December 2017 it was announced that in the new year Donovan would be taking his second break from his radio shows.
-He has confirmed he will be returning to Heart at some point in the future.

 In summer 2019, Donovan returned to the London Palladium in a new production of Joseph and the Amazing Technicolor Dreamcoat, this time playing the Pharaoh alongside Sheridan Smith as the Narrator and Jac Yarrow as Joseph.
-The production was due to return for summer 2020 with Donovan and Yarrow returning, however due to the COVID-19 pandemic, the production has been postponed to summer 2021.